oxfordcontrol/COSMO.jl/README.md

 * __Infeasibility detection__: Infeasible problems are detected without a homogeneous self-dual embedding of the problem
 * __JuMP / Convex.jl support__: We provide an interface to MathOptInterface (MOI), which allows you to describe your problem in [JuMP](https://github.com/JuliaOpt/JuMP.jl) and [Convex.jl](https://github.com/JuliaOpt/Convex.jl).
 * __Warm starting__: COSMO supports warm starting of the decision variables
-* __Custom sets and linear solver__: Customize COSMO's components by defining your own convex constraint sets and by choosing from a number of direct and indirect linear system solvers, e.g. [QDLDL](https://github.com/oxfordcontrol/qdldl), [Pardiso](https://github.com/JuliaSparse/Pardiso.jl), [Conjugate Gradient](https://juliamath.github.io/IterativeSolvers.jl/dev/) and [MINRES](https://juliamath.github.io/IterativeSolvers.jl/dev/)
+* __Custom sets and linear solver__: Customize COSMO's components by defining your own convex constraint sets and by choosing from a number of direct and indirect linear system solvers, for example, [QDLDL](https://github.com/oxfordcontrol/qdldl), [Pardiso](https://github.com/JuliaSparse/Pardiso.jl), [Conjugate Gradient](https://juliamath.github.io/IterativeSolvers.jl/dev/) and [MINRES](https://juliamath.github.io/IterativeSolvers.jl/dev/)
 * __Arbitrary precision types__: You can solve problems with any floating point precision.
 * __Open Source__: Our code is free to use and distributed under the Apache 2.0 Licence
 * __Chordal decomposition__: COSMO tries to decompose large structured PSD constraints using chordal decomposition techniques.
 This often results in a significant speedup compared to the original problem.